OliverFlint/oliverflint.co.uk/source/_posts/D365-Typescript-Webresources-Part-1.md

 ```

 ### Typescript config
-- create a Typescript configuration `tsconfig.json` in the root of the workspace
+- create a Typescript configuration `tsconfig.json` in the root of the workspace...
 ```json
 {
     "compilerOptions": {